The Well Together Grant Awards Challenge

 With interest from more than 400 local nonprofit partners and more than 40 submitted applications, we collaborated with 40 community evaluators who had the difficult task of reviewing and scoring a set of Challenge applications.
 From that evaluation process, five finalist organizations were selected.

-These finalist organizations each received a $50,000 grant toward their project proposals, will participate in Victory Cup storytelling training, and finally, will leverage those new skills at an November 19 competition for additional, unrestricted grant dollars at WPHF’s Center for Health & Wellbeing.
+These finalist organizations each received a $50,000 grant toward their project proposals, participated in Victory Cup storytelling training, and finally, and leveraged those new skills at an November 19 competition for additional, unrestricted grant dollars at WPHF’s Center for Health & Wellbeing.

-The Well Together Grant Awards Challenge’s five finalists are:
+The Well Together Grant Awards Challenge’s Showcase winners are:

 Center for Change: Its $50,000 grant from WPHF will be dedicated to the Center for Change’s Heart Health Blood Pressure program (HHBP), an empowering, self-management program that addresses two major challenges individuals have when trying to improve their cardiovascular health: lack of dedication, and inaccessibility to support services and equipment that contribute to improved health outcomes.
 Staff will work closely with 100 HHBP participants from Eatonville, Maitland, and Winter Park, providing one-on-one education, counseling, and access to support services, such as walking programs and nutrition classes, with the goal of measurable, improved health outcomes.